Skip to main content

 8. Digital Transformation vs Digital Selling

-• Customers are existing clients who keep the business afloat
+• Customers are existing clients who keep the business running

-• Customers are your employees who engage with the above
+• Customers are also your own employees, who interact with both of the above

 Back to Top